jordifierro/jordifierro.github.io/about.md

 and [Codeforces](http://codeforces.com/profile/jfm){:target="_blank"}
 , using c++.
 Now I keep reading and practicing whenever I can.

-Also describes me my devotion for critical thinking, pragmatic programming, lean methodologies, software architecture, bootstrapping and learn about almost all, not necessarily in that order.
+It also defines me my devotion for critical thinking, pragmatic programming, lean methodologies, software architecture, bootstrapping and learning about almost all, not necessarily in that order.

 ![Me](/assets/images/about.jpg)